lucaznch/leic/README.md

-# Projects
-## Computer Science and Engineering at Instituto Superior Técnico of the University of Lisbon
+## Computer Science and Engineering at Instituto Superior Técnico

-*Here you can find some projects I did during the course*
+Here you can find some projects I did during the course

 ### 1st year
 | abbreviation | meaning |